rishabh1403/blog-source/posts/coding/leetcode/2020/04/929-unique-email-address.md

 ```

 Let's discuss the solution.
-First we declare a set.
+First, we declare a Set.
 Next, we loop over all the
 emails and process them according to the logic discussed above.
 I guess the
-comments are self explanatory in the code snippet about the processing of local
+comments are self-explanatory in the code snippet about the processing of the local
 name.

-At the end we return the size of the set, which would only hold unique values.
+In the end, we return the size of the set, which would only hold unique values.

 Here are the stats on submission